 - Technical improvements: Advances in technology and improvements in measurement techniques can also result in changes to elevation data over time.

-It’s important to note that changes in elevation data can have significant implications for many industries, including civil engineering, natural resource management, and disaster response, among others.
+It’s important to note that changes in Digital elevation data can have significant implications for many industries, including civil engineering, natural resource management, and disaster response, among others.
 To ensure that elevation data remains accurate and up-to-date, it’s important to periodically update and validate the data using or other methods.